Kyle J. Mayer

 Associate Program Chair

 ... is Professor in the Management Department at ESSEC Business School, located in Paris, France and Singapore (PhD University of California-Berkeley).
 Her research interests focus on strategic alliances, the determinants ...
 More

 Reps at Large 2015

 ...is an Associate Professor of Strategy & Entrepreneurship in the College of Business at the University of Illinois at Urbana-Champaign.
 Her research program consists of two main research streams.
-The first...
+The first focuses on the structure and evolution of...
 More

 Giovanni Battista Dagnino